-The BOM outlook suggests central Gippsland will have above average rainfall along with above average temperatures through to December.
-This in conjunction with an already wetcatchment and district is likely to result in median to high flows through the catchment river system.
+The BOM outlook suggests Central Gippsland will have above average rainfall along with above average temperatures through to December.
+This in conjunction with an already wet catchment and district is likely to result in median to high flows through the catchment river system.

-Under current conditions of continuing spill entitlement, we are unlikely to see any announcement of low reliability water share on 15 December.
-This is due to the need to still supply close to 155,628 ML in five months.
+Under current conditions of continuing spill entitlement, we are unlikely to see any announcement of substantial low reliability water share on 15 December.
+This is due to the need to supply approximately 155,628 ML in five months.
 The availability of allocation against low reliability water shares will be assessed fortnightly against seasonal conditions and stream flows, with the expectation of further allocation announcements later in the season.